Asian Stocks Track US Gains In Santa Claus Rally - UrduPoint

 "Since '69, the S&P has averaged a 1.3 percent gain in the Santa Rally, and with the market up so much this year, punctuated with an 8-week winning streak, there are not many sellers willing to book taxable gains to avoid a weak possibility of a correction," said investor Louis Navellier in a note.

-Still, the main focus for investors will remain US interest rates, whose rate-hike cycle has driven market activity ever since it began last year.
+Still, the main focus for investors will remain the Fed, whose rate-hike cycle has driven market activity ever since it began last year.

 "The bets for a March Fed cut continue to grow, helping to propel stocks higher," said Navellier.